 You cannot protect your child’s rights without ongoing documentation.
-If you have a comment, question, or concern about your child’s education, put it in writing!
-Since practically everyone has email, use it.
-It’s usually the easiest form of communication that documents the date and time sent.
+If you have a comment, question or concern about your child’s education, put it in writing!
+Since practically everyone has email, use it because it’s usually the easiest form of documentation that documents the date and time sent.

 Learn to write a “letter to a stranger.”
 This is a written communication than anyone can understand without needing any outside context.